-Following successful program authorization and creation (or reuse) of an integrated case then Program Group logic is used on the IC to determine the set of eligible programs and the clients who will be in receipt of these programs.
+Following successful program authorization and creation (or reuse) of an integrated case, program group logic is used on the integrated to determine the set of eligible programs and the clients who will be in receipt of these programs.
 Rules logic determines whether to create a new product delivery case, or reuse an existing product delivery case, as well as determine the post processing required in various situations.
-This logic only applies within an insurance affordability IC, and not across integrated cases of this type.
+This logic only applies within an insurance affordability integrated case, and not across other integrated cases of this type.